christianmkg/mkgmarketingweb/_posts/2012-08-10-using-social-media-to-make-a-difference.md

 A few elements that brands should be aware of in creating this process are:
 <ul>
-	<li><strong>Hand Over the Keys to the Castle:Â </strong>Brands need to be okay with handing over partial control of their brand messaging.
-This enivronment is dominated by real-time information; the longer your team lags in providing said information, the quicker your audience will go toÂ <em>unofficial sourcesÂ </em>to obtain the information.</li>
+	<li><strong>Hand Over the Keys to the Castle: </strong>Brands need to be okay with handing over partial control of their brand messaging.
+This enivronment is dominated by real-time information; the longer your team lags in providing said information, the quicker your audience will go to <em>unofficial sources </em>to obtain the information.</li>
-	<li><strong>Transparency:Â </strong>Be transparent with your workers and your audience.
+	<li><strong>Transparency: </strong>Be transparent with your workers and your audience.
 Let employees know exactly what is acceptable and, more importantly, what is not acceptable.</li>
-	<li><strong>Accept Mistakes:Â </strong>There will be mistakes.
+	<li><strong>Accept Mistakes: </strong>There will be mistakes.
 Get over it and make sure that employees own up to and learn from those mistakes.</li>
 </ul>
 <h2><strong><em>This is exciting!</em></strong></h2>
 While traditional / traditional digital communication channels between brands and consumers had serious lag time in collecting R&amp;D, customer complaints &amp; advice, social has opened the floodgates for brands to learn what their audience is thinking about their brand in real time.